-If you're in a location that supports merchant registration, you can offer apps in multiple currencies through the Google Play Developer Console.
+If you're in a location that supports merchant registration, you can offer apps in multiple currencies through the Play Console.

 Set up prices for your app and in-app products

 To learn how to set up and change app and in-app prices, go to set up prices & app distribution.